fabulosa/Course-Search-/readme.md

 #### 2. use anaconda virtual environment
-You can create a new anaconda virtual environment for running this project and install the requirement by running:
+You can create a new anaconda virtual environment for running this project by running:

 * conda create -n course_search python=3.8
 * conda activate course_search

-You can either manually install all the required packages above (recommended) or go to the main directory Course\_Search and run:
+Then you can either manually install all the required packages above (recommended) or go to the main directory Course\_Search and run:

 * conda env update --file environment.yml (might take long)